︎︎︎ PREVIOUS

 The narratives of European culture are told without mention of their colonial origins.
 Histories of resource extraction and non-European aesthetic formativeness are rarely referenced in the architectural epicenters, or 'grand' galleries of museums.

-In collaboration with the RISD Museum, Saxena Center at Brown and Fleet Library at RISD, the event for the launch of New England’s First Publication for the South Asian Diaspora— desi-gned, was a space for students to connect with artists, faculty, and staff who work in the areas of print and publishing, South Asian studies, and art and design research, as we celebrated with drinks, charcuterie, and live classical and contemporary South Asian music at the RISD Museum's Grand Gallery.
+In collaboration with the ︎︎︎ Museum of Art, Rhode Island School of Design, ︎︎︎ Saxena Center for Contemporary South Asia, and ︎︎︎The Fleet Library, the event for the launch of ︎︎︎ desi-gned, was a space for students to connect with artists, faculty, and staff who work in the areas of print and publishing, South Asian studies, and art and design research, as we celebrated with drinks, charcuterie, and live classical and contemporary South Asian music.

 Histories of textile trade and influences that are evident in the costumes of European Art, such as Chintz, Zardozi, ‘Cashmere’ shawls, and cotton prints.

-PAINTING STYLES
+PAINTING STYLES—

 Histories of aesthetics, style, and compositions that were exchanged between Europe and South Asia, from Rembrandt’s Mughal influences to the origins of fresco painting.

-LAND AND ECOLOGY
+LAND AND ECOLOGY—

 Histories of ecological resources that fuelled the largest cultural movements in Europe— from the Central Asian origins of the tulip bulbs to the early influences of the Arab ‘ud on the European lute.